anandcheerla/my_activity/README.md

 Creating an activity is very easy,just like sending a simple message, Real time sync between different devices.

 ### Revisit Activity
-you can even revist activity that was in progess in the past by clicking the play icon.It will create a revisit activity in the current time which points to the revisited past activity.
+You can even revist activity that was in progess in the past by clicking the play icon.It will create a revisit activity in the current time which points to the revisited past activity.

 ### Completion Status
 You can even save,when a particular activity is done by clicking on the tick icon.It is a toggle icon.